edgedb/edgedb/docs/guides/auth/webauthn.rst

 synchronization of credentials.

 Many operating systems and password managers have added support for Passkeys, making it easier for users to manage their credentials across devices.
-EdgeDB Auth's WebAuthn provider supports Passkeys, allowing users to log in to your application using their Passkeys.
+Gel Auth's WebAuthn provider supports Passkeys, allowing users to log in to your application using their Passkeys.

 Security considerations
 =======================

-For maximum flexibility, EdgeDB Auth's WebAuthn provider allows multiple WebAuthn credentials per email.
+For maximum flexibility, Gel Auth's WebAuthn provider allows multiple WebAuthn credentials per email.
 This means that it's very important to verify the email before trusting a WebAuthn credential.
 This can be done by setting the ``require_verification`` option to ``true`` (which is the default) in your